thebsdbox/gopro/README.md

 To begin move to the new project directory with the command $ cd example4
 ```

+### Examples
+There are now a few embedded examples that will create a skeleton project with some basic functions for a few use cases.
+To view the embedded examples use the command `gopro -listexamples` and when building a new project just specify the example that you would like to create with the `-example <example_name>` flag.
+The Examples can be found in the `/example` folder as part of the source tree.

 ### Using your new project